luizoscargmacedo/nintendo_app/README.md

 Version: 1.7 <br>
 Created: 2019-12-02 <br>

-I developed a simple iOS Application using Swift in Xcode, just to provide a basic validation run (Smoke Testing).
+I developed a simple iOS Application using Swift in Xcode, just to provide a basic validation run (Smoke Testing using automation procedures).

 <br>
 <br>